jodit/jodit-react/README.md

 };
 ```

+### Jodit plugins

-You can use all Jodit functinality
+You can use all Jodit features and write your [own plugin](https://xdsoft.net/jodit/docs/modules/plugin.html) for example.

 ```js
 import JoditEditor, { Jodit } from '../../src/';